 Only one man on Earth travels to Lapland by flying reindeer.
 Luckily for the rest of us, Lapland is connected to the world through flights and six airports.
 This makes Finnish Lapland the most accessible Arctic wilderness destination in the world, where flying, among other things, is developed sustainability first.

 Flying to Lapland is simple, fast and thanks to our six airports, more convenient than ever before!
-There are a number of daily flights from Helsinki to airports in Rovaniemi, Kittilä, Ivalo, Enontekiö, Kemi-Tornio and Kuusamo.
-Flight times from Helsinki vary between 1–1,5 hours, just enough time for a cup of coffee and a quick bite.
+There are a number of daily flights from Helsinki with flight times that vary between 1–1,5 hours, just enough time for a cup of coffee and a quick bite.

-Furthermore, there are direct, seasonal charter flights to Lapland from various cities around the world.
+Furthermore, there are direct flights to Lapland from various cities around the world.
 In the winter season, there are direct flights from London, Manchester, Munich, Frankfurt, Berlin and Zurich.
 Flight time from London to Rovaniemi is 3 hours 20 minutes; from Berlin, it’s only 2 hours 40 minutes.

 Check out these companies for your flight to Lapland:

 Finnish Lapland, its destinations, tourism operators and national partners are committed to sustainable tourism development.
 Environmentally, that means reducing the impact that flying has.